 However - each of the 26 registered unions in Queensland are permitted to donate to the political party of their choice - the ALP.

-In total, from the last state election in 2017 until today (9 March 2020) unions have donated approx. $2 733 000 to the ALP Queensland.
-This doesn’t include union donations to the ALP Queensland which have come via donations into the National and other state branches of the ALP.
+In total, from the last state election in 2017 until March 2020, unions have donated approx. $2 733 000 to the ALP Queensland.
+This doesn’t include the union donations to the ALP Queensland which have come via donations into the National and other state branches of the ALP.

 Every dollar donated using this link will help us try to raise awareness in the Capalaba electorate.
-Although Labor has legislated a huge financial advantage for itself when it comes to electoral spending in the 2020 election, Queensland - quite literally - cannot afford to have them in Government for another four years.
+Although Labor has legislated a huge financial advantage for itself when it comes to electoral spending and donations for subsequent State elections, Queensland - quite literally - cannot afford to have them in Government for another four years.

 What may seem like the simplest way you can help is actually the most effective.
-If you feel you're entitled to a higher standard of representation in Capalaba, and a higher standard of governance in Queensland, then on 31 October 2020, number all the boxes on your voting form and put ALP BROWN last.
+If you feel you're entitled to a higher standard of representation in Capalaba, and a higher standard of governance in Queensland, then number all the boxes on your voting form and put ALP BROWN last.

-Labor believes Capalaba is a safe seat, which is partly why nothing is done for this electorate - there is no reason to.
+Labor believes Capalaba is a safe seat, which is partly why nothing is done for this electorate - they see no reason to.
 If you normally vote ALP, consider numbering the ALP further down.
 If you want the ALP to represent you, send them the message they need to start looking after you by numbering them further down the ballot.

 Allow yourself to hope.